blaze/blaze/docs/source/interactivity.rst

 Interactive Expressions
 =======================

 Internally Blaze is abstract; this limits interactivity.
-To solve this Blaze provides *interactive expressions* which give a smooth real-time experience to handling foreign data.
+Blaze *interactive expressions* resolve this issue and provide a smooth experience to handling foreign data.

 Expressions with Data
 ---------------------